 Master of Science in Rehabilitation and Mental Health Counseling

-A core of required graduate courses provides the basic knowledge and skills necessary to the fields of rehabilitation and mental health counseling.
+Core graduate courses provide the basic knowledge and skills necessary to the fields of rehabilitation and mental health counseling.
 These include counseling theory, rehabilitation and mental health counseling principles and practices with an emphasis on psychiatric rehabilitation, individual and group counseling, assessment in rehabilitation and mental health counseling, diagnosis of mental disorders, evidence-based treatment of mental disorders, job placement, medical and psychosocial aspects of disability, human growth, career development, and research methods.

 This is a two-year, 60 credit hour program.